benzitney/lookml-style-guide/adding_comparison_measures.md

 We are updating our LookML code to make it easier for users to do time-based comparisons for different measures.
 This involves updating all of our existing measures and creating derivate measures of those existing measures.

 These are the high-level steps.
-1. Finding all `type: sum` measures that aren't hidden, then (1) adding a filter to them and (2) updating/adding their `group_label` parameters
-2. Creating derivative measures off of those existing non-hidden `sum` measures that will give the Comparison period value, Change between the Current period and comparison period, and % Change between the current period and the comparison period
+1. Find all `type: sum` measures that aren't hidden, then (1) add a filter to them and (2) update/add their `group_label` parameters.
+Create derivative measures off of those existing non-hidden `sum` measures that will give the Comparison period value, Change between the Current period and comparison period, and % Change between the current period and the comparison period
-3. Doing the same for non-hidden `type: number` measures.
+2. Do the same for non-hidden `type: number` measures.
 We do this as a distinct step because it will require usage of measures created in step 2
-4. Applying LookML style guidelines to the entire view file.
+3. Apply LookML style guidelines to the entire view file.
 These should already be stored in your knowledge base.
 If you do not already have them , they are here: https://github.com/benzitney/lookml-style-guide/blob/main/view_files.md

 The following will go into detail of how to complete these steps.
 Each step should be mutually exclusive.
 You should complete step 1 in full.
 Then complete step 2 in full.
 Then complete step 3 in full.
 Then complete step 4 in full.